Reasoning as Compression: Unifying Budget Forcing via the Conditional Information Bottleneck: Experimental Results

+\paragraph{Information Density.} To understand \emph{how} \ac{CIB} compresses, we analyze the token-wise surprisal, $-\log p(z_t \mid z_{<t}, x)$, measured relative to a frozen reference model.
+As shown in Figure~\ref{fig:side_side_2} (right), the baseline profile (dashed gray) exhibits valleys of low surprisal ($\approx 0.1$ nats), indicating highly predictable sequences carrying negligible unique information.
+In contrast, \ac{CIB} profiles (solid blue and green) maintain a higher floor ($\gtrsim 0.2$ nats): by penalizing cumulative low-utility transitions, the objective acts as a high-pass semantic filter, excising predictable filler while preserving high-entropy peaks.
+This confirms that \ac{CIB} achieves compression not by random truncation, but by maximizing the average information rate, distilling reasoning traces to their essential computational content.

-To validate the assumption that our objective targets ``cognitive bloat'' rather than essential logic, we analyzed reasoning traces across arithmetic and symbolic tasks.
+\paragraph{Qualitative CoT Comparison.} To validate that our objective targets reasoning redundancy rather than essential logic, we analyzed reasoning traces across arithmetic and symbolic tasks.
 We observe that CIB systematically eliminates conversational scaffolding, redundant verification loops, and tautological checks.
-Unlike naive truncation, the semantic prior fundamentally alters the reasoning topology, preserving the ``computational bridge'' while filtering transitions that offer low marginal information regarding $Y$.\\ Detailed case studies are provided in~\autoref{app:qualitative_analysis} (\autoref{fig:cot_1}--\ref{fig:cot_3}).
+Unlike naive truncation, the semantic prior fundamentally alters the reasoning topology, preserving the ``computational bridge'' while filtering transitions that offer low marginal information regarding $Y$.
+Detailed case studies are provided in Appendix~\ref{app:qualitative_analysis} (Figure~\ref{fig:cot_1}--\ref{fig:cot_3}).